jibby0/fallout-terminal-clone/README.md

 # fallout-terminal-clone
-WHAT IS fallout-terminal-clone?
+What is fallout-terminal-clone?

 	fallout-terminal-clone is a modest recreation of the terminal hacking system in Fallout 3 and Fallout: New Vegas developed with curses.
 It runs directly in your terminal or command prompt.
 I mostly did this as a fun and interesting way to explore C.

-INSTRUCTIONS
+Instructions

 	Use WASD to move, and ENTER to choose your selected letter.
 Ctrl-C to quit.

-BUILDING
+Building

 	WINDOWS